letstatt/stress/README.md

 ### Runtime error detection

-* This line runs 10 tests created by your test generator with solution you give to test.
+* This line runs 10 tests created by your test generator with the solution you give to test.
-* Generator - is not the only one source of tests, find additional info below.
+* Generators are not the only one source of tests, find additional info below.
-* It's able to check **only** for `Runtime error` verdict.
+* It's able to check **only** for the `Runtime error` verdict.
 ```
 stress -g generator solution_to_test
 ```

 ### Single correct answer

-* Let's define **prime solution** as a solution, which is maybe slower, but always correct.
+* Let's define a **prime solution** as a solution, which is maybe slower, but always correct.
-* If the prime set, then stress will start both solutions and check equality of outputs.
+* If the prime is set, then stress will start both solutions and check equality of outputs.
 * By default, the check is soft, so whitespaces will be skipped.
-* It can check for `Wrong answer` verdict.
+* It can check for the `Wrong answer` verdict.
 ```
 stress -g generator solution_to_test prime
 ```

 ### Multiple correct answers

-* If there are multiple correct answers, you should create or get a verifier for your task.
+* If there are multiple correct answers, you should create or get a **verifier** for your task.
-* **Verifier** accepts the test input and the output and make the decision of it.
+* Verifiers accept the test input and the output and make the decision about it.
 * Prime solution and verifier cannot be set together.
 ```
 stress -g generator -v verifier solution_to_test